 Nothing is getting me through this time period like my afternoon sanity stroll — the feeling of warm sunshine hitting my face after hours of being cooped indoors is unparalleled.
 Though I always make sure to slather sunscreen on before heading outside because I am no heathen, I did drop it from my morning routine.
 Other things that I cut include applying any sort of makeup, brushing my hair and putting on pants without an elastic waistband.
-Sadly, just because you are staying indoors does not mean you are safe from the sun’s harsh rays.
+However, do I need to wear sunscreen inside if I wish to be protected from the sun’s harsh rays?
 On a mission for the truth, I reached out to three board-certified dermatologists for their thoughts on how best to protect your skin while staying indoors.

 UV Light Can Come in Through Your Windows